 The ESMPs should propose a long-term cost allocation methodology for proactive infrastructure upgrades to enable the interconnection of distributed generation to succeed the reactive investment approval process conducted through the Provisional System Planning Program.
+The ESMPs should contemplate both a cost allocation methodology for medium and large DG and for small residential DG facilities.
 If this is not possible before the January filing, then the EDCs should submit a detailed proposal and timeline for a stakeholder process that will develop a long-term cost allocation methodology.
 This proposal should include how the stakeholder engagement and discussion will occur in parallel to the ESMP proceedings and should propose a date by which the EDCs will file a long-term cost allocation proposal at the DPU.

-Extension of the Provisional System Planning Program as currently proposed in the ESMPs illwill require significant additional adjudicatory proceedings over the next 5 years and illwill not incorporate proactive system planning as required by the Climate Act.
-The EDCs should submit a detailed proposal for streamlining of CIPs over the next 5 years, including incorporation of proactive system planning in advance of the next ESMP process.
+Extension of the Provisional System Planning Program as currently proposed in the ESMPs would require significant additional adjudicatory proceedings over the next 5 years and would not incorporate proactive system planning as required by the Climate Act.
+The EDCs should submit a detailed proposal for streamlining of the review of group studies over the next 5 years, including incorporation of group study solutions into long-term proactive system planning in advance of the next ESMP process.
 The proposal should include, at a minimum, batch review of existing group studies as well as application of the long-term proactive analysis process and cost allocation methodology in the interim between this and the next ESMP process.
+If an EDC proposes an interim alternative cost allocation approach for one or more group studies, the EDC should explain why it believes the group study or group studies are eligible for such alternative cost allocation.
+Relevant factors to such an assessment should include, for example, the overall costs and benefits associated with a proposed group study solution; the overall impacts to the grid; and how, considering the EDC’s other ongoing and proposed investments, a proposed group study solution advances and aligns with the Commonwealth’s objectives.

-The ESMPs should propose a long-term proactive distribution system planning process and long-term cost allocation methodology to edto succeed the investment approval process conducted through the Provisional System Program.
+Proactive distribution system investments are critical to ensuring DERs can interconnect to the grid at a reasonable cost and expeditious manner to meet the Commonwealth’s goals.
+The ESMPs should propose a long-term distribution system planning process and cost allocation methodology that enables hosting capacity in a proactive manner, ahead of when it is needed, as a successor program to the Provisional System Program.
+The EDC’s strategies for enabling hosting capacity should identify areas where siting DERs is both feasible in terms of siting, and where it is efficient in terms of efficient use of distribution system infrastructure.
 If this is not possible before the January filing, then the EDCs should submit a detailed proposal and timeline for a stakeholder process that will develop a long-term, proactive distribution system planning process and long-term cost allocation methodology as a successor to the Provisional System Program.
 This proposal should include how the stakeholder engagement and discussion will occur in parallel to the ESMP proceedings and should propose a date by which the EDCs will file a long-term cost allocation proposal at the DPU.
-Proactive distribution system investments are critical to ensuring DERs can interconnect to the grid at a reasonable cost and expeditious manner to meet the Commonwealth’s goals.